Mauritius: Republic (since 1992)

 On 12 March 1992, Mauritius was proclaimed a republic within the Commonwealth of Nations and the monarch removed as head of state.
 The last Governor-General of Mauritius, Sir Veerasamy Ringadoo, became the first President.
 This was under a transitional arrangement, in which he was replaced by Cassam Uteem later that year.
-Political power remained with the prime minister.
+Executive authority remained under the prime ministership.

 Despite an improvement in the economy, which coincided with a fall in the price of petrol and a favourable dollar exchange rate, the government did not enjoy full popularity.
 As early as 1984, there was discontent.
 Through the Newspapers and Periodicals Amendment Act, the government tried to make every newspaper provide a bank guarantee of half a million rupees.
 Forty-three journalists protested by participating in a public demonstration in Port Louis, in front of Parliament.
 They were arrested and freed on bail.
 This caused a public outcry and the government had to review its policy.

 There was also dissatisfaction in the education sector.
 There were not enough high-quality secondary colleges to answer the growing demand of primary school leavers who had got through their CPE (Certificate of Primary Education).
 In 1991, a master plan for education failed to get national support and contributed to the government's downfall.

 In December 1995, Navin Ramgoolam was elected as PM of the Labour–MMM alliance.
 In October 1996, the triple murder of political activists at Gorah-Issac Street in Port Louis led to several arrests and a long investigation.

 The year 1999 was marked by civil unrest and riots in February and then in May.
 Following the Kaya riots, President Cassam Uteem and Cardinal Jean Margéot toured the country and calm was restored after four days of turmoil.
 A commission of enquiry was set up to investigate the root causes of the social disturbance.
 The resulting report delved into the cause of poverty and qualified many tenacious beliefs as perceptions.
 In January 2000, political activist Rajen Sabapathee was shot dead after he escaped from La Bastille jail.

 Perceived failure of the government to respond promptly and effectively to the MV Wakashio oil spill resulted in anti-government protests.